 Mexican Caesar Salad with Creamy Avocado Dressing

-Mexican Caesar Salad with Creamy Avocado Dressing is crisp romaine with pepitas, tortilla strips and cotija cheese and a fresh, light avocado dressing.
-It’s a delicious south-of-the-border take on Caesar salad!
+Mexican Caesar Salad with Creamy Avocado Dressing is crisp romaine with pepitas, tortilla strips and cotija cheese tossed in a creamy avocado dressing!

 I knew I could easily lighten up that dressing without sacrificing flavor.
 I had avocado cream on my mind when I made the dressing, so I grabbed an avocado, some Greek yogurt, pepitas, cilantro, and lime, and went to town. 🙂